-- Approximately 2,800 miles of natural gas pipeline - Three natural gas processing facilities (Dubach, Dubberly and Brookeland) with aggregate capacity of 510 MMcf/d - Two natural gas treating facilities - One conditioning facility
+- Approximately 2,800 miles of natural gas pipeline - · Three natural gas processing facilities (Dubach, Dubberly and Brookeland) with aggregate capacity of 510 MMcf/d - · Two natural gas treating facilities - One conditioning facility

-The Arklatex assets gather, compress, treat and dehydrate natural gas in several Parishes of north and west Louisiana and several counties in east Texas.
-These assets also include cryogenic natural gas processing facilities, a refrigeration plant, a conditioning plant, amine treating plants and an interstate NGL pipeline.
+The Arklatex assets gather, compress, treat and dehydrate natural gas in several Parishes of north and West Louisiana and several counties in East Texas.
+These assets also include cryogenic natural gas processing facilities, a refrigeration plant, a conditioning plant, amine treating plants, and an interstate NGL pipeline.

-Through the gathering and processing systems described above and their interconnections with RIGS in north Louisiana, ETP offers producers wellhead-tomarket services, including natural gas gathering, compression, processing, treating and transportation.
+Through the gathering and processing systems described above and their interconnections with RIGS in north Louisiana, we offer producers wellhead-to-market services, including natural gas gathering, compression, processing, treating and transportation.